-he most recent holi day was Columbus Day, but it wasn't celebrated tothe day that Christopher Columbus was the first to set foot in the New World almost 500 years ago.
-History has been switched a bit, so we celebrated the dubious event this year on Monday.
+he most recent holi day was Columbus Day, but it wasn't celebrated today, the that day Columbus Christopher was the first to set foot in the World almost 500 ago.
+History has been switched a bit, so we celebrated the dubious event this year on Monday

-Did he really discover America, or did the Aztecs and Incas discover "Cristobal Colon"?
-These advanced civilizations were already here.
+Did he really discover America, or did the Aztecs and Incas dis-cover "Cristobal Colon"?
+These advanced civilizations were al-